ferbs/webstack-micro/README.md

  as a background worker.
 The example separates out the front end source into its own service (*frontend-web*) that runs a Webpack-based toolchain in dev mode and an Nginx static file server in production mode.
 (Or you can use a CDN.)

-* **websocket-push** is responsible for browser WebSocket connections.
+* **services/websocket-push** is responsible for browser WebSocket connections.
 Other services pass it messages over Redis pub-sub, specifying if the message should be sent to clients that subscribed to a room, to a single tab window, or to all tabs open for a user.

 * **services/redis-main** is a Redis container used by *passportjs-auth* for holding session state and for pub-sub communication between services.
 The example web app also uses Redis as a placeholder for model-layer persistence (intended to be discarded.) **services/postgres-main** is set up for you but is not used in the example.

-* **rabbitmq-broker** is a RabbitMQ server used in the example for enqueuing background jobs.
+* **services/rabbitmq-broker** is a RabbitMQ server used in the example for enqueuing background jobs.
 It could also be used for reliable service-to-service communication, pub-sub, and other messaging-related functionality.
 RabbitMQ is popular but is also relatively heavy--you can remove the service if it's not appropriate to your project.

-Each uses a name that is two words long and is unique to this repository, such that you can find occurrences with a regular expression like: `/backend[_-]?api/i` to match BackendApi, backend-api, etc.
+To make it easy to find example uses or to entirely replace a service, each uses a name that is two words long and is unique to this repository, such that you can find occurrences.
+A regular expression like: `/backend[_-]?api/i` would match BackendApi, backend-api, etc, and find all of its uses.

 **Each service above has its own README with instructions and suggestions.**

-### Experimental Status
+### Experimental Status!

 This repo is an experimental side project.
 Most is untested and it has never been used in production.
-I decided to share this first iteration because I haven't yet found anything better and it is still useful in its present state as an example.
+I decided to share this first iteration because teams might find it useful to look at as an example, even in its draft present state.

 I'll put more time into it if other people end up contributing.
 If so, we might publish the general/reusable services as versioned, maintained containers.